Eppo-exp/eppo-docs/docs/quickstart.md

     | 2021-07-17T18:57:13.000Z	 | 49980400511307080 | Revenue | 45.5695	|
     | 2021-07-17T18:57:13.000Z	 | 2281323415877132491 | Subscription | 1 |

-If you do not have a feature flagging tool integrated, please refer to the [feature flagging](./prerequisites/feature-flagging/) section for more instructions.

-If you have a feature flagging tool integrated but do not have an assignment table set up in your data warehouse, please follow the instructions [here](./connecting-your-data/assignment-tables/) to log your assignment data.

 ## 2. Create Eppo account